okta/okta.github.io/_source/_posts/2019-07-10-microprofile-jwt-auth.md

 ## Create A REST API

-In this tutorial, our focus is on JWT Auth and MicroProfile, but let’s take the API beyond "Hello World."
+In this tutorial, our focus is on JWT Auth and MicroProfile, but let's take the API beyond "Hello World."

 Add a new `LetterController.java` file in the root package path.